3 types of Solar power system

 As the demand and prices of electricity have kept on rising, people start to look at renewable energy sources for its power needs.
 In recent years, solar energy has become a popular renewable energy source because of its falling costs and improving efficiency.

-Ais a setup that generates electricity by utilizing the solar energy.
-A typical solar system consists of (which absorb sunlight), inverter (which converts DC into AC), batteries (to store the extra generated power), grid box and balance of systems (wires, nuts etc.).
+A solar power system is a setup that generates electricity by utilizing the solar energy.
+A typical solar system consists of solar panels (which absorb sunlight), inverter (which converts DC into AC), batteries (to store the extra generated power), grid box and balance of systems (wires, nuts etc.).
 A solar system comes in various sizes like 1kW, 3kW, 5kW, 10kW etc.

 Generally, solar power systems can be divided into three types.